WWE Rumors: Vince McMahon High On ‘SmackDown Live’ Superstar

 With SmackDown Live supposedly set to become more sports-centric in its presentation when it makes the jump to Fox next month, pushing a talent like Gable would bring an air of credibility to the show.
 When it comes to a successful sporting background, few superstars in the company are more accomplished than Gable.

 At the same time, Gable has taken to sports entertainment rather well.
 In NXT, he skyrocketed to popularity as one half of the American Alpha tag team with Jason Jordan.
-In addition to warming his way into the hearts of fans with their outstanding wrestling ability, the duo also got over with their entertaining promos.
+In addition to warming the hearts of fans with their outstanding wrestling ability, the duo also got over with their entertaining promos.

 After the pairing got promoted to the main roster, they were broken up fairly quickly.
-Gable went on to enjoy some tag team success with Bobby Roode, but the team was short-lived and came about during a time where WWE was neglecting its tag team division.
+Gable went on to enjoy some tag team success with Bobby Roode, but the team was short-lived and came about during a time when WWE was neglecting its tag team division.

 If the latest reports are true, however, Gable’s patience and hard work is finally paying off.
 May this be the start of a successful new chapter in his WWE career.